 A single line of 6 No. survey pins were set out from the crest extending down slope to borehole BH2 in order to supplement the monitoring of any slope movements at these locations.
-The pins were surveyed monthly between July and December and showed that over a distance of 49metres, -7mm of surface movement had occurred during that period.
-The survey points are to be monitored next in June 2010.
+The pins were surveyed monthly between July and December 2009 and showed that over a distance of 49 metres, -7mm of surface movement had occurred during that period.
+The survey points are to be monitored in June 2010.
 The readings from the survey points are presented in Appendix D.

 Monitoring data from the inclinometer in BH2 has so far shown no discernible ground movements within the coastal slopes at West Cliff.
 A slight deviation was evident in the second set of inclinometer readings and was interpreted as being attributed to the use of a different probe for the recording of readings rather than an indication of ground movements.
-Successive readings recorded between October 2009 and January 2010 confirm this to be the case as these plots follow the first set of readings and therefore indicate that no ground movements have occurred.
+Successive readings recorded between October 2009 and March 2010 confirm this to be the case as these plots follow the first set of readings and therefore indicate that no ground movements have occurred.
 The inclinometer data, recorded so far, currently indicate the slopes within the vicinity of BH2 to be in a stable state.

 Groundwater levels within BH2 are considered to be influenced by and reflect the changing tidal regime rather than that of a prevailing groundwater regime.
 Successive results would seem to confirm this as the tidal condition is know and observed at the time readings are recorded.
+However, they may also be the result of surface water run-off which has infiltrated the installation and affected water level readings.